 March Planting Exceptions

-And hold off on planting annuals.
+Hold off on planting annuals.
 It’s too late to plant cold-season annuals, even though you’ll still find them for sale.
-(If you can’t resist, realize that they are near the end of their life cycle.)
-And it’s too early for warm-season annuals.
-If you’re eager to freshen up your containers, add a few “shoulder season” plants such as dianthus, gerbera daisies, dusty miller, and African daisies.
+They are near the end of their life cycle and won’t last much longer.
+And, depending on where you live, it’s probably too early for warm-season annuals.
+Ideally, they should be planted once the nighttime lows are above 55°F.

 Adjust Your Water Schedule